Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

-It’s almost like listening to rap music, but in prose.
+It’s almost like listening to rap music at the beginning.
 And these are real stories, and real people.

 It’s great if you can’t decide whether you want to listen to a podcast or put on some music.

 Well, now you can do both at the same time!
-Allow the narrative to entertain you as you conveniently sync your steps with the beat.
+Allow the narrative to entertain you as you conveniently sync your steps to the beat.

 One compelling episode for me is the story of Charles Monroe-Kane, author of Lithium Jesus.

 He talks about his journey as a faith healer while he struggles with schizophrenia.
 The Faith Healer is a part of My Beautiful Dark Twisted Fantasy episode of the podcast.